 The "Camera" Tab, p.
-79
+80

-This tab is only available for the administrator and user accounts with camera control privileges.
-The tab includes these sections: Exposure, White Balance, Sharpness, 2D/3DNR, Digital Zoom, WDR, etc.
+This tab contains the camera-related settings and is only available for the administrator and user accounts with camera control privileges.

 The "Logout" Tab, p.
-90
+91

 Click on the tab to log out of the camera system.
 Click on Login to log in again with a different user-name and password, for example.